incuna/base-library/README.md

 - `requirements.txt` may need updating to use latest versions of dependencies.
 - `LICENSE` has a `TODO_CURRENT_YEAR` slot in the copyright line that will need to be filled in.
 The licence supplied is the 2-Clause BSD licence, which is currently the one we use for open-source projects at time of writing.
 Change, remove or update it as necessary if that isn't right for the project you're building.

+`.travis.yml` and `setup.py` contain some configuration and description that may need fine-tuning.
+At time of writing, this project "supports" Python 2.7, 3.4 and 3.5 - update the Trove classifiers (in `setup.py`) and Travis environment config as necessary.

 Once that is done, check whether you need any particular component and delete it if necessary.

 After setup, make sure to do the following: